godoc-lint/godoc-lint/README.md

-# What's `godoc-lint`?
+# What's Godoc-Lint?

-`godoc-lint` is a (little) opinionated linter for Go documentation practice, also known as *Go Doc* or *godoc*.
+*Godoc-Lint* is a (little) opinionated linter for Go documentation practice, also known as *Go Doc* or *godoc*.
 While `gofmt` handles formatting and correct usage of godocs, still it does not enforce particular restrictions/stylings to godocs.
-Here is where `godoc-lint` comes into play by adding a set of extra rules to enhance readability, consistency, and developer experience.
+Here is where Godoc-Lint comes into play by adding a set of extra rules to enhance readability, consistency, and developer experience.

 ## Rules